-Deposit Insurance Corporation ("the Corporation") is a statutory corporation established by the Protection of Depositors Act, ("the Act") on September 30, 1999.
-Pursuant to Section 4 of the Act, membership is compulsory for every institution carrying on banking business, wholly or partly, in Bahamian currency.
+The Deposit Insurance Corporation ("the Corporation") is a statutory corporation established by the Protection of Depositors Act, ("the Act") on September 30, 1999.
+Pursuant to Section 4 of the Act, membership is compulsory for every institution carrying on banking business, wholly or partly, in Bahamian currency and licensed under the Banks and Trust Companies Regulation Act.